martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 nonce = 0x461599d35d632bf2239825bb
 ~~~

-# Fallback {#fallback}
+## Fallback {#fallback}

-When decoding a client Initial packet length, the server may conclude that the
-client does not have the server's correct configuration (see
+If decryption fails, the client may not have the server's correct configuration.
-{{server-procedure}}).
-In this case, it replies with a Fallback packet (see
+In this case, the server replies with a Fallback packet (see
 {{fallback-packet}}), and discards the Initial.

 The client checks the Integrity Tag in the packet against the received Fallback
 Packet and its own record of the Initial Packet.
 If they do not match, the
-packet may have been corrupted, and the client MAY treat the packet as lost.
-If
+packet may have been corrupted, and the client SHOULD treat the packet as lost.
-they do match, the client MUST assume that it does not have the correct
+If they do match, the client MUST assume that it does not have the correct
 ECHConfig.

 When it has the incorrect config, the client composes a new Client Hello.
 It